lindsayrr8/lindsayrr8.github.io/_posts/2025-04-20-my-new-blog-post.md

 }, movie.name = "mpg_by_cyl.gif", interval = 0.1)
 ```

 Running the `saveGIF()`function in this case bypasses a few object-hosting headaches like we might have with an `html` object.
-Instead, we can upload the visualization somewhere as a simple GIF file:
+Instead, we can upload the visualization directly somewhere as a simple GIF file:

 ![mpg_by_cyl](https://github.com/user-attachments/assets/281c0c06-077c-4cb3-98db-d3ca64219863)